AgentOps-AI/Spellcaster/README.md

 - `FILE_TYPES`: A list of file extensions to scan.
 By default, it includes `.mdx` and `.md` files.
 You can add or remove file extensions as needed.
 - `MAX_FILES`: The maximum number of files to scan.
 By default, it's set to 500.
 You can change this number to suit your needs.
+- `MODEL`: The default LLM provider to use.